OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 respective simulators.
 This can be done by calling :meth:`World.start()`.
 It takes the name of the simulator to start and, optionally, some simulator parameters which will be passed to the simulators ``init()`` method.
-So lets start the example simulator and the HDF5 database adapter:
+So lets start the example simulator and the data collector:

 .. literalinclude:: code/demo_1.py
    :lines: 21-23